 I always keep this recipe handy when I need a side dish that's not the usual rice or mashed or baked potatoes.
 It’s a different grain with a unique texture and taste that adds something new to the table.

-Turkish cuisine is one of my favorites, and I love trying out its recipes and ingredients.
+Turkish cuisine is one of my favourites, and I love trying out its recipes and ingredients.
 I’m a big fan of dishes like börek and meatballs with Hasselback potatoes.
-Pide is especially awesome because it’s so versatile and perfect for using up leftovers.
+Pide is especially awesome because it's so versatile and perfect for using up leftovers.

 What is Bulgur?